NC State vs. UCLA Holiday Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 Over/Under Insights

-- The two teams combine to score 69.6 points per game, 10.1 more than the over/under in this contest.
+- Tuesday's over/under is 10.1 points lower than the two team's combined 69.6 points per game average.

-- The 46.5 combined points per game that these two squads have allowed this season are 13 fewer than the 59.5 over/under in this contest.
+- The 46.5 combined points per game that these two squads have allowed this season are 13.0 fewer than the 59.5 total in this contest.

 - Wolf Pack games have an average total of 53.9 points this season, 5.6 fewer than Tuesday's over/under.